Nextiva / Blog / VoIP

 Any of these could impact voice quality, so it’s best to check and troubleshoot your network early on in the VoIP setup process.

-When you weigh the pros and cons, it’s a clear win for VoIP.
+When you weigh the pros and cons, VoIP is a clear winner.
 As long as your internet connection is stable, you open the door to cost savings and a wealth of new features.

 Related: What Is VoIP QoS & How Does It Improve Call Quality?